Confraternities of the Cord: Universal Archconfraternity of Saint Philomena

 The Universal Archconfraternity of Saint Philomena is an apostolate in which members commit to live "according to the Gospel of Christ with the example of Saint Philomena", spreading devotion to her, and encouraging youth to walk the Christian life.

-Members must have read Life of the Young Saint, wear at all times the Cord of Saint Philomena (which can be blessed by a priest), pray daily the Little Crown of Saint Philomena, and receive Holy Communion on 10 January, 25 May, and the 10th, 11th or 13 August.
+Members must have read Life of the Young Saint, wear at all times the Cord of Saint Philomena, pray daily the Little Crown of Saint Philomena, and receive Holy Communion on 10 January, 25 May, and the 10th, 11th or 13 August.
 An indulgence is gained by members who wear the Cord of Saint Philomena on these days, granted that the usual conditions have been fulfilled, including receiving the sacraments of Confession and Eucharist, as well as praying for the Pope's intentions.
 The Cord of Saint Philomena is made of cotton or wool threads of white and red, representing "faith and the purity of virginity".
 Members of the Universal who wear the Cord of Saint Philomena will be "preserve[d], chaste and pure, safe from temptation" as it has "the virtue of healing sickness of body and spirit".

-The names of those enrolled at a Confraternity of Saint Philomena site must be forwarded to the Sanctuary of Saint Philomena, which are "recorded in the general registry of the Universal Archconfraternity of Saint Philomena."
+The names of those enrolled at a Confraternity of Saint Philomena site must be forwarded to the Sanctuary of Saint Philomena, in order to be "recorded in the general registry of the Universal Archconfraternity of Saint Philomena".